kiwitcms/github-app/README.rst

 - If unable to auto-configure display warning and redirect to configuration page once the GitHub account who installed this integration onto their GitHub repository logs into Kiwi TCMS
-- Existing & newly created repositories are added as products in Kiwi TCMS.
+- Existing & newly created repositories are added as products in Kiwi TCMS
+- BugSystem records are automatically configured for repositories
-  Fork repositories are skipped
+- Fork repositories are skipped
 - Newly created git tags are added as product versions in Kiwi TCMS